kylelaker/FinchPython120/README.md

 This is a mirror of sorts of the
 [Finch 1 Python code](https://www.birdbraintechnologies.com/finch1/python/install/) which per
-the README.txt distributed with the ZIP file is licensed under the MIT license.
+the LICENSE.txt distributed with the ZIP file is licensed under the MIT license.
 See [LICENSE.txt](LICENSE.txt).

 In the past, Bird Brain Technologies has released new versions of the code under the same file